There have not been any recent developments related to a retiree COLA, which is typically included in the Commonwealth's fiscal year state budget.

 What is a COLA?

 The COLA is a Cost-of-Living Adjustment for eligible retired state employees receiving a pension.
 A COLA is handled by the Legislature, which includes Senators, Representatives and the Governor.
 Each year, they may or may not recommend a COLA amount to include in the state's annual budget.
-For FY 2019, the recommendation by the Governor, the House, and the Senate was a 3% increase on the first $13,000 of your annual benefit.
+For FY 2020, the recommendation by the Governor, the House, and the Senate was a 3% increase on the first $13,000 of a member's annual pension benefit.

-On July 26, 2018, the FY 2019 state budget was signed into law and it included a retiree COLA (Cost-of-Living Adjustment).
-If you retired prior to July 1, 2017, and were otherwise eligible, your July 31, 2018 pension payment included the COLA.
-The COLA allowed an increase of 3% of the first $13,000 of your annual benefit paid in monthly installments, effective July 1, 2018, for a maximum increase of $390/year or $32.50/month.
+During July 2019, the FY 2020 state budget was signed into law and it included a retiree COLA (Cost-of-Living Adjustment).
+If you retired prior to July 1, 2018, and were otherwise eligible, your July 31, 2019 pension payment included the COLA.
+The COLA allowed an increase of 3% of the first $13,000 of your annual benefit paid in monthly installments, effective July 1, 2019, for a maximum increase of $390/year or $32.50/month.

 If you have additional questions about the COLA, please contact your local State Senator and Representative.
 Visit https://malegislature.gov/ to find your Legislator’s contact information.